Skip to main content

 The following happens under the hood when both flags are in use:

-• The network of for the ingest or intercept handler will be set to the same as the network used by the daemon.
-This guarantees that the ingest or intercept handler can access the Telepresence VIF, and hence have access the cluster.
+• The local container will use a network controlled by the Teleroute network driver.
+This guarantees that the handler can access the Telepresence VIF, and hence access the cluster.

 • Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the targeted remote container are mounted on the local handler container.